 - Now, cover the baking pan of baklava loosely with plastic wrap, placing it into the freezer for 20 minutes. **Placing the baklava into the freezer at this point makes scoring the baklava much easier - don't skip this step.

 - Preheat the oven to 350 degrees F. Position the oven rack in the center of the oven.

 - Bake the baklava, uncovered, for 35-40 minutes or until it is golden brown on the top and the bottom.
 Transfer the pan of baklava to a cooling rack and let it cool completely.

 Prepare the Syrup

-Finish the Baked Baklava
+Finish the Baklava